MeteoSwiss/opendata/docs/c-climate-data/c3-ground-based-climate-data.md

 The STAC Browser can be a useful tool to facilitate the use of the API: [`https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-surface-derived-grid`](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-surface-derived-grid)

+### Download data manually

+Select and download **files** manually via FSDI's [STAC Browser](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-surface-derived-grid).

+⚠️ **Please refer to the information in the info box above to see in which `Items` you can find which files.**

 ## Data format {#data-format}

 The data format is [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/) with an estimated volume of 1.1 MB for *individual files*, and 13 MB for monthly files with daily data and up to 200MB for yearly files with daily data.